GeoAngela/Geodetic-data-NEJapan/README.md

 # Geodetic-data-NEJapan
-This repository contains minimum norm displacements after earthquake corrections estimated from conventional horizontal geodetic data (Ishikawa and Hashimoto, 1999) from 1894-1984 using the denuisancing method developed by Yu and Segall (1996), and model coordinate velocities utilizing GPS data from 1998.
-Solutions for "nominal" and "truncated" solutions as defined on Meneses-Gutierrez et al.  are presented.\
+This repository contains minimum norm displacements after earthquake corrections estimated from conventional horizontal geodetic data in NE Japan (Ishikawa and Hashimoto, 1999) from 1894-1984 using the denuisancing method developed by Yu and Segall (1996), and model coordinate velocities utilizing GPS data from 1998.
+Solutions for "nominal" and "truncated" solutions as defined on Meneses-Gutierrez et al., (2022) "How steady is interseismic crustal deformation in Northeast Japan?
+Evidence from an integrated analysis of centennial geodetic data" are presented.\
 \
 Definition for data in each column:
 \